aa10402tw/aa10402tw.github.io/projects/Quickdraw.md

 Because there are 50M drawings encompassing 340 label categories in the dataset, I want to use efficient model architecture.
 Therefore, I use the state of the art architecture ResNext (at that time).

 ## Result
 I train a few models that are trained with different hyper-parameter, then use model ensemble technique.
-The resulting
+The resulting map@3 score is 0.92, which is which is top 18% among 1,316 teams.